Blistering speeds at fastest Indy 500 qualifying since 1996

 “There were some quiet moments I had before I rolled off, I was able to look around and really take in the moment,” said Johnson, “and what a special moment it was, I am just so happy to here.
 Things are looking good for now.”

-The schedule adjustment created a seven-hour window for 33 drivers to complete a four-lap qualifying run.
-If all 33 failed to get it done Saturday, the entire session would have been washed out.
-But the weather held up for 2 1/2 hours and all 33 cars were credited with a run during that window that could be interrupted by rain.

-Positions 13 through 33 were due to be set on Saturday, and a shootout on Sunday will determine the pole.

-Not long after Johnson’s morning run, his Chip Ganassi Racing teammate Scott Dixon turned the 13th fastest lap in history at 234.093, and Ed Carpenter closed the session as the leader at 234.410 mph — the fastest lap in Indy 500 practice since Luyendyk set the track record of 237.498 mph in 1996.
+Not long after Johnson’s morning run, teammate Dixon turned the 13th fastest lap in history at 234.093.
+Carpenter closed the session as the leader with the fastest lap in Indy 500 practice since Luyendyk set the track record of 237.498 mph in 1996.

-Andretti Autosport got off to a rough start.
-Marco Andretti had to abort his qualifying run and angrily accused two-time winner Takuma Sato of ruining his attempt because Sato failed to get off the track following his run moments earlier.
+Andretti Autosport struggled from the get-go as Marco Andretti had to abort his qualifying run when Sato failed to get off the track following his run moments earlier.

-“That was a nightmare.
-A nightmare!
-We’re gonna have to re-run!” the third-generation racer screamed on his radio.

-The team then petitioned IndyCar to throw out Andretti’s attempt and give him a clean run.

-“I’m on the brakes on my warmup lap!
-I don’t think it’s very fair, it should never happen,” Andretti fumed.
-“I’m pretty bummed.
-You should never have to avoid running into another car on a qualifying lap.”

-Sato said he was never informed Andretti was on track and when he saw him in his mirrors, he decided to stay put in his line rather than potentially move inadvertently into Andretti’s way.

-But as the team was lobbying IndyCar, owner Michael Andretti was leaning palms down on the pit wall incredulous as Colton Herta’s engine seemed to fail during Herta’s run.
+As the team was figuring out what to do about Andretti, Colton Herta’s engine seemed to fail during Herta’s run.
 Winner on the road course just one week ago, Herta was making his qualifying attempt when his Honda engine suddenly shut off.

 He aborted his run and returned to the pits, and later confirmed his engine would be changed.